-To effect the deletion of our company in the commercial register of the Canton of Zug, Switzerland, we will need, among other steps, to publish a notice to creditors three times in the Swiss Official Gazette of Commerce and our auditors will have to confirm that the claims of the creditors (if any) within the meaning of article 46 Swiss Merger Act have been secured or fulfilled or that the creditors agree to the deletion in the Swiss commercial register.
+To effect the deletion of the Company in the commercial register of the Canton of Zug, Switzerland, the Company will need, among other steps, to publish a notice to creditors (a "Creditors' Call") three times in the Swiss Official Gazette of Commerce and the Company's auditors will have to confirm that the claims of the creditors (if any) within the meaning of article 46 Swiss Merger Act have been secured or fulfilled or that the creditors agree to the deletion in the Swiss commercial register.
 The necessary filing of the documents with the commercial register will include, among other documents, the resolution of the board of directors, the minutes of the shareholders' resolution, a copy the certificate of continuance (issued by the Registrar of Companies in Bermuda), the legal opinion of Bermuda counsel and the auditors confirmation.

-Upon filing of the application to delete the Company in the commercial register of the Canton of Zug, the commercial register will involve the federal and cantonal tax authorities and request their consent to cancel our company.
-Such consent is only granted upon payment of all taxes by us (whether before or after the continuance of us in Bermuda).
+Upon filing of the application to delete the Company in the commercial register of the Canton of Zug, the commercial register will involve the federal and cantonal tax authorities and request their consent to cancel the Company.
+Such consent is only granted upon payment of all taxes by the Company (whether before or after the continuance of the Company in Bermuda).

 The assets and liabilities as a Bermuda company immediately after the Redomestication will be identical to the assets and liabilities as a Swiss company immediately prior to the Redomestication.
-Our officers and directors immediately before the Redomestication becomes effective will be the officers and directors of the Bermuda company upon Redomestication.
+The officers and directors of the Company immediately before the Redomestication becomes effective will be the officers and directors of the Bermuda company upon Redomestication.
 In addition, pursuant to Bermuda law, Auris Medical (Bermuda) will be required to appoint certain officers who are ordinarily resident in Bermuda, and therefore Auris Medical (Bermuda), upon effectiveness of the Redomestication, intends to appoint a secretary (or assistant secretary) and/or a resident representative who is ordinarily resident in Bermuda and maintain a registered office in Bermuda.
 The Redomestication will not result in any material change to our business and will not have any effect on the relative equity interests of our shareholders.